QuantFILab/pmarupanthorn/content/publication/CPC2021/index.md

 having two possible states: connected and disconnected.
 The second used random walks on a reliability polynomial.
 The third combined random walks with the average of connecting probabilities.
-The accuracy and limitations of the three ensembles were compared by estimating the reliability of three network models: a bridge network, a ladder-type network, and a dodecahedron network.
+The accuracy and limitations of the three ensembles were compared by estimating the reliability of three network models, a bridge network, a ladder-type network, and a dodecahedron network.
 The simulation results showed that the use of a random walk on a structure function failed to produce estimates when applied to highly reliable networks in any of the three network types.
 The other two approaches performed efficiently for bridge or ladder-type networks at any level of network reliability.